cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 ### Physically-Based Rendering

-%figure "A model of a telephone, from the GLTF sample library."
+%figure "A model of a telephone, from the GLTF sample library, rendered in Webots."
 ![telephone](images/telephone.png)
 %end